nicjac/blog/content/posts/show-dont-tell-era.md

 #### Back End

 An exhaustive discussion of the different technology stacks for back end development is out of scope of this article.
-However, given that most machine learning engineers working on deep learning applications are at least familiar with Python, we will focus on Python-based back end solutions.
+However, given that most machine learning engineers working on machine learning applications are at least familiar with Python, we will focus on Python-based back end solutions.

 {{< figure align=center src="/images/demos/demo-back-end-examples.png" caption="Different tools for back end development: general-purpose web frameworks, serving libraries, and framework-specific serving libraries.
 Image by the author." >}}